Skip to Content

 Although fresh manure will burn plants if placed in the beds during or immediately after planting, by mixing it into the soil in the fall, it has time to leach through the soil.
 It can be a bit odorous, and for that reason, aged manure is usually the better choice.

 Last but not least, don’t forget about all of those falling leaves that are free for the taking in the cool Autumn season.
-Leaves are an incredible easy, powerful, and free source for recharging your raised bed garden soil.
+Leaves are an incredibly easy, powerful, and free source for recharging your raised bed garden soil.

 Finely shredded leaves are perfect for mixing into the soil in late fall to add both structure and trace nutrients.
 Once you have mixed in shredded leaves to your soil, you can then use whole or partially shredded leaves to cover the surface.